1. What medical services are available to my child while he/she is in the United States?

 10. What is the procedure for providing orientation to student visitors from abroad?

-The week before the beginning of the school year will be the time when visiting students gather at the high school for orientation.
-Students should plan to spend at least two days at school prior to the beginning of the school year to plan schedules, tour the school, learn about school rules and expectations and receive general information.
+The week before the beginning of the school year will be the time when international students gather at the high school for orientation.
+Students should plan to spend at least two days at school prior to the beginning of the school year to plan academic schedules, tour the school, learn about school rules and expectations and receive general information.

 11. What is the procedure for planning each student’s schedules?